Being in debt sucks!

 Becoming debt free sounds so simple and easy, yet not many people know how to start.
 It took us 8 years to pay off our debts!
 It was not the debt that was the problem however, it was job stability, car maintenance, and medical expenses.
 Both my husband and I were newlyweds, however we failed to plan well financially at the beginning of our marriage.
 2 years into our marriage, our first child was born and we were nearly debt free at that time.

 However, life had different plans for us.
-Our 2001 Honda CR-V was not going to last any longer, we ended up getting a new vehicle on payments.
+Our old car was not going to last any longer, we ended up getting a new vehicle on payments.
 On the way, we racked up debts due to job instability as well as medical and dental bills that could not wait.
 We had our 2nd child in 2017 and we were just about there however, again life had a different plan for us.

 2018 was a tough year for us, my husband and I had inevitably separated due to problems in our marriage.
 It was the year of separation and it taught us how much we really love and cared for one another and our children.
 Finally, we had gotten back together towards the end of 2018 and we had gotten a fresh start in a new city.
-We owed $12,000 in 2 car loans and $10,000 in credit card debts at the time.
+At that time, we had owed $12,000 in 2 car loans and $10,000 in credit card debts at the time.
 We finally managed to create a budget and increase our income in the new city we moved to and things really started turning around for us.
-As of early 2020, we are finally debt free!
+As of early 2020, we are finally debt-free!

 Here is how we did it: